 A legislative director usually works with a specific legislator at the state or federal capitol, keeping track of all issues and proposed legislation, and then making recommendations based on his or her boss’s political leanings.
-These supervisors are usually supported a team of legislative assistants, each of whom is responsible for one or more issues, such as job creation, health care, or the environment.
-Legislative directors are also hired various labor unions and lobbying groups to perform similar functions for organizations with a specific interest in government.
+These supervisors are usually supported by a team of legislative assistants, each of whom is responsible for one or more issues, such as job creation, health care, or the environment.
+Legislative directors are also hired by various labor unions and lobbying groups to perform similar functions for organizations with a specific interest in government.

 A legislative director’s politics are often similar to those of the legislator or organization he or she represents.
 A legislator or lobbying organization with conservative goals, for example, is likely to hire a legislative director with conservative political beliefs.
 Similarly, liberal politicians will favor legislative directors who share their viewpoint.